-If you don’t have a plan you lose control.
-You don’t get to choose who receives your assets and you may not like your state’s default estate plan.
-You might be surprised to learn that without a plan your spouse might have to split your assets with your children, and if you don’t have a spouse or children, then your assets will likely pass to your parents and then siblings.
+If you don’t have a plan, you lose control.
+You don’t get to choose who receives your assets upon your passing and you may not like your state’s default estate plan.
+You might be surprised to learn that without a plan your spouse may have to split your assets with your children, and if you don’t have a spouse or children, then your assets will likely pass to your parents and then siblings.

 Do you have children?

-Losing control is a huge issue here because it doesn’t matter if you’ve asked key people to be guardians, if you don’t have a will you don’t get to tell the court who you think would make the best guardians for your children.
-Even if the right people get appointed as guardians, without a plan you’ve lost the ability to specify how assets are used for their benefit.
-Even worse, once your children reach age 18 they get complete control of anything that’s left and few parents think that’s a good idea.
+Without a will, it doesn’t matter if you’ve asked important people in your life to be your children’s guardians should something happen to you.
+If you don’t have a will you won’t get to tell the court who you think would make the best guardians for your children.
+Even if the court appoints the right people to act as guardians, without a plan you’ve lost the ability to specify how your assets are distributed and used for your children’s benefit.

 What is it like to work with an estate attorney?

-Most attorneys charge a flat fee for the plan ranging from $3,500-$6,000.
-We know this isn’t an expense anyone wants to pay but it is far less than what your family would pay to go through the courts to take care of you or distribute your assets on your incapacity or death.
-Note that the $6,000 plan isn’t necessarily better than the $3,500 plan but the attorney that charges the higher fee might have more experience incorporating interests in businesses or other unusual assets into the plan or creating additional trusts to help the wealthy transfer wealth to their family at a reduced estate tax cost.
+Attorneys typically charge between $3,500-$6,000 for an estate plan.
+While this isn’t an expense anyone wants to pay, it’s far less than what your loved ones would have to pay going through the courts to take care of you or to distribute your assets upon your incapacity or death.
+Note that the $6,000 plan isn’t necessarily better, but the higher-priced attorney might have more experience with added complexities like incorporating business interests or other unusual assets, or creating additional trusts to transfer wealth at a reduced tax cost, etc.

 What documents make up your estate plan?

-You’ll need several documents to handle issues that arise on incapacity or death which means your estate plan will likely to consist of the following:
+You’ll need several documents to handle issues that arise upon incapacity or death, which means your estate plan will likely consist of the following:

-The living trust is a document that lays out your wishes regarding how your property should be managed by the trustees you have appointed to act on your death or incapacity.
-A primary benefit of the trust is that it passes property outside of the court system and therefore avoids the often expensive and time consuming process of having the court distribute your property known as probate.
-During your lifetime you transfer title to assets to your trust so that on the event of your incapacity or death your successor trustee can manage your assets according to your wishes as expressed in the trust.
-The trust is amendable by you as long as have capacity to make changes but becomes irrevocable upon your death.
+Living Trust.
+The living trust lays out your wishes regarding how property should be managed by the trustees appointed to act on your death or incapacity.
+Property in the trust passes outside of the court and avoids the often expensive and time-consuming process of the court distributing property (known as probate).
+During your lifetime you can transfer asset titles to your trust so that in the event of your incapacity or death, your successor trustee can manage your assets according to your wishes as expressed in the trust.
+The trust is amendable as long as you have the capacity to make changes but becomes irrevocable upon your death.

-This document, also known as a durable power of attorney for health care, allows you to appoint the individual(s) who on your incapacity have the power to make medical decisions on your behalf and allows you to specify the type of care you want to receive.
-You can specify the type of pain relief you want administered if you are terminally ill or permanently unconscious and state your preferences regarding organ donations and other final arrangements.
+Health Care Directive.
+This document allows you to appoint the individual(s) to make medical decisions on your behalf and to specify the type of care you want to receive such as pain relief (administered if you are terminally ill or permanently unconscious), your preferences regarding organ donations, and other final arrangements.